UEFA.com works better on other browsers

 As usual, the European amateur competition runs with two rounds of qualifying, leading to an eight-team final tournament in summer 2027.
 In all 34 associations have entered, with their regional representatives to be determined ahead of qualifying (though Malta and San Marino are represented by their national amateur teams).

-Three associations begin in the preliminary round, with the Armenian hosts to be joined by representatives from Estonia and Lithuania.
-The mini-tournament winners will advance to join the other 31 entrants in the intermediate round, with the eight one-venue mini-tournaments to be played on dates between 21 August and 4 December to be set.
+Three associations begin in the preliminary round, with the Armenian hosts Cilicia to be joined by Hiiumaa of Estonia and Lithuania's Tera.
+The mini-tournament winners will advance to join the other 31 entrants in the intermediate round, with the eight one-venue mini-tournaments to be played on dates between 2 September and 7 November.

 The eight intermediate round group winners will qualify for the final tournament, with the host venue to be announced.
 The most recent edition in 2024/25 was won by Aragón of Spain, with the final tournament in San Marino.